wkumari/draft-wkumari-owe/README.md

    OWE.
 OWE is not designed to defeat active attackers, nor solve all issues.
 See Q2.

+Kumari & George         Expires February 20, 2016               [Page 3]

+Internet-Draft              draft-wkumari-owe                August 2015

    Q4: This isn't really opportunistic encryption...
-   A: Perhaps not, but it is has many of the same properties - it is unauthenticated, is mainly designed to deal with passive listeners,

-Kumari                  Expires February 7, 2016                [Page 3]

-Internet-Draft              draft-wkumari-owe                August 2015

-   doesn't require interaction from the user, etc.  I also wanted to have a cool acronym - actually I wanted it to be OWL, but was not able to reverse engineer a non-contrived name that made that...
+   A: Perhaps not, but it is has many of the same properties - it is unauthenticated, is mainly designed to deal with passive listeners, doesn't require interaction from the user, etc.  I also wanted to have a cool acronym - actually I wanted it to be OWL, but was not able to reverse engineer a non-contrived name that made that...